 - a.
-Check the block on Line 2b. - Complete Section C, Lines 42 through 47 on the back of your Delaware return. - c.
-Enter the amount from Line 47 on Line 2. - d.
-Attach a copy of Federal Form 1040 Schedule A and/or Schedule L to your Delaware return. - e.
+Check the block on Line 2b. - Complete Section C, Lines 43 through 48 on the back of your Delaware return. - c.
+Enter the amount from Line 48 on Line 2. - d.
+Attach a copy of Federal Form 1040 Schedule A. - e.
 If you claim a deduction on Federal Schedule A, Line 21 for Unreimbursed Employee Expenses, you must attach a copy of Federal Form 2106 or 2106 EZ.

-NOTE: You cannot deduct Schedule L, Line 18 as itemized deductions on the Delaware return.
-Only Schedule A itemized deductions are allowable on the Delaware return.
-If you claimed a standard deduction on your federal return, you may still elect to itemize your deductions on the Delaware return.
+NOTE: If you claimed a standard deduction on your federal return, you may still elect to itemize your deductions on the Delaware return.
 In this case, complete and attached Federal Schedule A, showing the itemized deductions you would have claimed on the federal return.

-Additional Standard Deduction
+3 Additional Standard Deduction